A large modern walk-in shower

 Does My Home Really Need a Bathtub?

-One of the most common questions we get about bathroom remodeling is: “Do I really need a bathtub?” or, “Is a bathtub necessary to maintain my home’s resale value?”
+One of the most common questions we get about bathroom remodeling is: “Do I really need a bathtub?” or, “Does removing a bathtub devalue my home?
 The answer is everyone’s favorite: it depends.

 First, consider your lifestyle.
 If you’re already leaning toward replacing your home’s only bathtub with a walk-in shower, odds are you don’t use your bathtub much, if ever.

-Then there’s water usage concerns.
-A bath might require 70 gallons of water where a 10 minute shower typically only uses 25 gallons.
+Then there are water usage concerns.
+A bath might require 70 gallons of water whereas a 10-minute shower typically only uses 25 gallons.

-All of that bathtub space can be opened up to give you a more luxurious showering experience, extra amenities, and extra storage.
+If you need a shower, all of that bathtub space can be opened up to give you a more luxurious showering experience, extra amenities, and extra storage.
 Kathleen says, “If soaking in a bathtub is how you relax, then a tub should be front and center in your plans for a new bathroom.
-However, if a gracious sized tile shower, with perhaps a steam feature or multi-shower head layout is what you would really use, then let’s put the energy and funds towards developing that idea.”
+However, if a gracious-sized tile shower, with perhaps a steam feature or multi-shower head layout is what you would really use, then let’s put the energy and funds towards developing that idea.”

 A walk-in shower offers: